Mukul703/Power_BI/End-to-End-Power-BI-Project-1/README.md

   - Useful for forecasting and long-term risk planning.
 - Loan amounts are evenly distributed across purposes and age groups, with an average of approximately $127K.
   - Suggests consistent lending behavior across demographics.
 - High credit score borrowers, especially married ones, receive the largest median loans and show better repayment, confirming credit scoring’s role in risk         segmentation.
   - Supports credit-based loan prioritization.

 ## Report Publishing
 - Performed data validation to ensure accuracy and consistency of key metrics and calculated measures.
 - Enabled scheduled refresh for the Dataflow, configured incremental refresh, and published the report to Power BI Service with report-level scheduled updates.

 ## Conclusion
-This project demonstrates how data storytelling in Power BI can drive better decision-making in financial institutions.